0xNineteen/blog.md/contents/sol-blocks/index.md

 ```

 Each entry builds off the hash of the previous entry and so
-  - the first entry begins the hash off the last block's `blockhash`
+  - the first entry begins the hash of the last block's `blockhash`
   - the second begins off the first entry's hash
   - ...
-  - the last entries final hash is that block's `blockhash`
+  - the last entry's final hash is that block's `blockhash`

-The goal is to create a `Vec<Entry>` which represent a block/slot.
+The goal is to create a `Vec<Entry>` which represents a block/slot.

 ### mixing txs into the PoH

-Its also worth it to understand how exactly txs are included / mixed in to
+Its also worth it to understand how exactly txs are included/mixed-in to
 an `Entry`.

-Each batch of txs are hashed using a merkle tree using the tx signature (which
+Each batch of txs is hashed using a merkle tree using the tx signature (which
 is just a signed hash of the tx message).
 The merkle root of this tree
 would uniquely represent the batch of txs.
 The merkle root is then sent to
 be 'mixed in' with the PoH.